 Once you've decided on the domain name and hosting provider, you can start designing.
 There are many free templates for self-hosted Wordpress sites, so hiring a developer might not be required unless you don't have the time to do it yourself.
 Remember the basic design rule: keeping it simple.
 For color ideas, Color Hunt is a great place to start.

 Must-have sections, which are actually "pages," include: about (biography), portfolio (or writing clips with live links to the articles), books or e-books published (with their covers and links to where they can be purchased or obtained), clients or publications (logos), social media icons or badges (as social proof), LinkedIn badge (an online resume), blog (to share your activities and latest works), and email newsletter signup (to keep in touch with visitors or readers).
-Make sure to create a professional-looking logo or header that includes your tagline or unique value proposition.
-You can use Canva for this purpose.
+Make sure to use professional-looking logo design and a header that includes your tagline or unique value proposition.
 For email newsletter list, use MailChimp, which comes with a free account for the first 2000 subscribers.

 SEO (Search Engine Optimization)